160 miles in these now, so it’s time for a review of the On Cloud running shoe. I got mine from The Run Company in Chichester.

 It was great running in shoes this light, but with this amount of cushion, but it not’s Hoka levels of softness, so don’t get put off by the light/cushioned combo.
 I love the way it’s firm enough at the front so that it doesn’t fold up around the ball of the foot, instead giving an even feeling across the forefoot when lifting the foot back into the air.
 The speedboard that the lugs are stuck to distributes the force well across the foot.

 The step down from heel to toe is a little more pronounced than I prefer.
 On-Running state that it’s 6mm, but it feels like more and I was pleased to see that Running Warehouse measured it at 9mm (24/15), so I wasn’t going mad.
 This is more noticeable when walking – when running I forgot about it after a couple of miles, but it’s more than I’m used to.
-It would be fantastic if On could made a flat version (less at the heel, same at the forefoot), just so there area under arch is less intrusive.
+It would be fantastic if On could made a flat version (less at the heel, same at the forefoot), just so there shape under arch is less intrusive.
 This would make it a 5* shoe for me.
 Or at least match the 6mm promised.
 It’s not so much the drop, but the way it’s like a step, with the arch of the foot feeling the edge of the step.
 This rules it out for the longer distances for me, but a friend has done a marathon in them happily.

 When landing on the heels, the cushion is super comfortable – the lugs are designed to move around in all directions, so there is deceleration not just straight down, but sideways too.
 The transition from heel to forefoot is smooth, with no extra tech to break up the flow.